There are no rules on when to finish breastfeeding. All mothers and babies are different. Aim to finish when you feel good about it.

 Give your child your full attention.

 Ending breastfeeding may not go well at first.
-They may also be unwell or teething.
+Your baby may also be unwell or teething.

 Signs that weaning is moving too quickly include: